Caves Road Safety Improvements

 - Consulting widely using a structured and well considered process

-- Having the CRG inform the process and its implementation
+- Having the community reference group (CRG) inform the process and its implementation

 - Identifying priority treatments supported by stakeholders

-Two Community Reference Groups (CRG) have been established based on local government boundaries - the Southern CRG (Shire of Augusta Margaret River) and the Northern CRG (City of Busselton).
-CRG meetings were held on 17 & 18 September and 26 & 27 November 2018.
+- Two community reference groups were established based on a local government boundaries - the Southern CRG (Shire of Augusta Margaret River) and the Northern CRG (City of Busselton).
+CRG meetings were held on 17 and 18 September, and 26 and 27 November 2018.

 - 21 May 2019: A full day workshop combining both groups was held, The workshop provided an opportunity to develop a better understanding of Caves Road; and discuss topics around the road, involving three components:

 - Presentations from key stakeholders: Main Roads WA, City of Busselton, Department of Biodiversity, Conservation and Attractions, WA Police, Department of Fire and Emergency Services, Margaret River Busselton Touridm Association, Margaret Wine Association and Shire of Augusta Margarte River.